logikfabrik/uJet/docs/source/working_with_types.rst

 Id
 ^^
-Inherited from the `IdAttribute` attribute.
 The document type identifier.
 Specifying a document type identifier will enable document type tracking.
 Tracked document types can be renamed; uJet will keep your Umbraco database synchronized.

 .. code-block:: csharp